 Use caution when searching court records.
 Sometimes patients sue their doctor because they were offended by something like poor bedside manner.
 Courts typically “throw out” lawsuits like this because there is no medical malpractice to speak of.
 However, there is still a record of the doctor's being sued.
 Bottom line: Do not assume that merely because someone sued a doctor, that doctor committed some kind of medical error.
 Many good physicians have been sued by cranky patients, and many of those lawsuits have been dismissed as frivolous.

 There are a number of potential complaints you may find against a doctor or hospital.
 Below are some of the most common:

 There are organizations whose purpose is to rate the quality of physicians.
 One of these is the National Committee for Quality Assurance (NCQA).
 This group gathers data about the quality of care that doctors provide to their patients.
 They use this information to grade the physician.
 If NCQA has evaluated the physician you are considering, you should be able to find a “grade” for that physician.

 Some health insurance plans also provide information about physicians, such as their education, specialty, and work history.
 This information may be available on your insurance company’s website, or over the phone.

 Choosing a doctor, or a hospital where you will have a procedure performed, is a big decision.
-Unless you are faced with an emergency (in which case, you will probably have little, if anym time to weigh your options), it is well worth the time to carefully investigate your options.
+Unless you are faced with an emergency (in which case you will probably have little if any time to make an informed choice), it is well worth the time to carefully investigate your options.
 You may not have the time to go through referral after referral to reach a consensus of the best possible physician available; but at a minimum, you should make sure you do not hire a physician with a track record of making mistakes.